River Dane: Course

-It forms the border between first Cheshire and Derbyshire on the west and east, and then between Cheshire and Staffordshire where it then flows north-west through Cheshire before meeting the Weaver in Northwich.
+It forms the border between first Cheshire and Derbyshire on the west and east, and then between Cheshire and Staffordshire, then flows northwest through Cheshire to its confluences with the Weaver in Northwich.

-The river rises close to the source of the River Goyt just to the south west of Buxton, at Dane Head on Axe Edge Moor.
+The river rises close to the source of the River Goyt just southwest of Buxton, at Dane Head on Axe Edge Moor.
 Flowing southwest, it forms county borders for around 10 mi before flowing west through Congleton and past Holmes Chapel.
 The point on the river where the three counties meet, at Panniers' Pool Bridge, is called Three Shire Heads (sometimes Three Shires Head).
 Passing just north of Middlewich, it merges first with the River Croco near the site of the old Roman fort in Harbutt's Field, and then with the River Wheelock near the aqueduct carrying the Trent and Mersey Canal, and runs the remaining 5 mi north to Northwich where it flows into the River Weaver.

-The River Dane is the longest, cleanest and thought to be the fastest flowing river through Cheshire.
+The River Dane is the longest, cleanest and thought to be the fastest-flowing river through Cheshire.
 The route of the Dane is followed as closely as possible by the Dane Valley Way, a 48 mile walking route from Buxton to Northwich.

 Although the main river is part of the Mersey catchment and flows into the Irish Sea, a portion of the water can be diverted via canal feeders into Rudyard Lake and subsequently the Caldon Canal.
 This water discharges eventually into the River Trent and ultimately into the North Sea, having crossed the English watershed.